How Long Should You Study for an Exam?

 Step 1: Calculate available time

 When is your exam?
 How many days until then?
 How many hours can you realistically study each day?
+Be honest—"realistic" means accounting for other classes, work, and the fact that you won't study productively for 12 hours straight.

 Step 2: Estimate content requirements